mikecbrant/appsyncjs/packages/create-appsyncjs/scaffold/README.md

 # **APP_NAME**

-A minimal SST-based AWS AppSync + DynamoDB starter with example User CRUD resolvers using `@mikecbrant/appsyncjs-dynamo` and tests with `@mikecbrant/appsyncjs-test-utils`.
+A minimal SST v3 (Pulumi) AWS AppSync + DynamoDB starter with example User CRUD resolvers using `@mikecbrant/appsyncjs-dynamo` and tests with `@mikecbrant/appsyncjs-test-utils`.

 ## Quickstart